tsm121/TDT4120/README.md

 # TDT4120
 Algoritmer og datastrukturer [autumn 2016]

-Repository include deliveries with different algorithms.
+Repository include assignments for this course.
+Such as: solving problems with different algorithms.

 # Faglig innhold